 Divya Rao Heffley, PhD

-Divya Rao Heffley is an arts professional with over twenty years of experience in museums, public art, art and architectural history, and programming.
-As an Indian-American immigrant and member of a multicultural family, she is a committed advocate of equity in arts and culture and beyond.
+Divya Rao Heffley is an arts professional with over twenty years of experience in public art, museums, art and architectural history, and programming.
+As an Indian immigrant and member of a multicultural family, she is a committed advocate of equity in arts and culture and beyond.

 As the Associate Director for the Office for Public Art, Divya works with artists and communities on temporary public art commissions and residencies that address a range of contemporary issues, seeking to foster social justice and cultural equity in public spaces.

 Prior to joining OPA, Divya managed the Hillman Photography Initiative at Carnegie Museum of Art from 2013-18.
 She has been a guest critic for the Carnegie Mellon University School of Art MFA Program and served on regional and national juries and panels for artist selections, grants, and portfolio reviews.

-She grew up in Pittsburgh and has three energetic children as well as a dedicated practice in martial arts.
+She grew up in Pittsburgh and has three children as well as a dedicated practice in martial arts.